mervecoskunn/swedishcourses/README.md

 ## Wireframes
 The designs of this project were made in [Balsamiq](https://balsamiq.com/).
 Designs for mobile size and large screens are designed as follows.
+P.S.
+Some differences occurred between the project and the design as some details changed over time and new features were added.

 ![homepage](assets/images/homepage.png)
 ![homepagemobile](assets/images/homepagemobile.png)